Published Jan 20, 2026 4 Min Read

 While barley offers numerous health benefits, it may not be suitable for everyone.
 Here are some potential side effects to consider:

 If you have specific dietary restrictions or medical conditions, consult a healthcare professional before adding barley to your diet.
-Additionally, health insurance plans facilitated by Bajaj Finserv can provide coverage for diagnostic tests and consultations, ensuring you receive expert guidance.
+Additionally, insurance plans facilitated by Bajaj Finserv can provide coverage for diagnostic tests and consultations, ensuring you receive expert guidance.

 Shape